Astro2231/topop-guide/guide.md

   <figcaption>This is what your selection should look like.</figcaption>
 </figure><br><br>

+Note: Make sure to select the inside of each hole, or else the simulation will delete the holes as well.

 At this point, you can run your first iteration of the optimization.

 ### Analyze and Tune Results